Written by the Outwitly Team

 Visit her Website

-Mabintou is a highly accomplished Senior Product Designer working in cyber-security.
+Mabintou is a highly accomplished Senior Product Designer working in cybersecurity.
 She was the Founder, Director and Creative Chief Officer at Forbes featured agency, Clamp Digital (2020-2022).
 Clamp was an incredible all-black all-female agency which offered creative initiatives for others to grow and thrive.
-Her accomplishments are many (we highly recommend snooping on her website to see them all), among them, having Adidas and Google as her personal clients – no big deal.
+Her accomplishments are many — we highly recommend snooping on her website to see them all.
+She’s even had huge brands like Adidas and Google as personal clients!

-She also founded BeautyHive – the first mobile application to connect beauty brands and consumers through social media.
-She has been featured in GUAP’s 30 under 30 & Creative G-List – if you’re still craving more inspiration this Women’s Day, be sure to check out the other women on that list!
+She also founded BeautyHive, the first mobile application to connect beauty brands and consumers through social media.
+She has been featured in GUAP’s 30 Under 30, and their Creative G-List.
+If you’re still craving more inspiration this Women’s Day, be sure to check out the other women on that list!

-She is currently working with cybersecurity-meets-ed-tech product ranges.io to enhance the user experience and interface to enable better learning outcomes for all.
+She is currently working with the cybersecurity-meets-ed-tech product, ranges.io, which enhances the user experience and interface to enable better learning outcomes for all.

-Now, I know we said we were sharing eight women with you today, but we must make space for a bonus entry.
+Now, we said we were sharing eight women with you today, but we must make space for a bonus entry.
 Introducing the fearless leader behind Outwitly Inc., Sara Fortier.

 Sara Fortier